What Student Loan Origination Fees Really Cost Borrowers

 How Much Are Current Student Loan Origination Fees?

 Student loan origination fees are most likely to impact students with federal student loans.
-The origination fees on federal student loans add considerable cost for student and parent borrowers.
+The origination fees on federal student loans add considerable costs for student and parent borrowers.

 The above student loan origination fees are for the 2019-2020 school year.
 These fees are recalculated annually, so student loans disbursed before October 1, 2018, or on or after October 1, 2020, will have different origination fees.